instill-ai/cortex/packages/design-tokens/README.md

 ```
 ├── dist
 │   ├── semantic
-│   │   └── sd-tokens.ts <-- Normally you won't have a chance to user this file
+│   │   └── sd-tokens.ts <-- Normally you won't have a chance to use this file
 │   ├── tailwind.config.cjs <-- The tailwind preset file
 │   └── theme
 │       ├── dark.css <-- The dark theme CSS variables file